cpyang123/SanAssist/README.md

    - Configured via templates for automated repository creation.

 2. **AWS App Runner**:
-   - Deployed via CloudFormation to automatically retrieve and deploy the latest Docker image from ECR.
+   - Deployed to automatically retrieve and deploy the latest Docker image from ECR.

 3. **IaC Benefits**:
    - **Reproducibility**: Entire infrastructure can be recreated in minutes using CloudFormation templates.
    - **Scalability**: CloudFormation simplifies scaling configurations for future growth.
 ---

 ### **Continuous Integration and Continuous Delivery (CI/CD)**